 Adam and Eve must have been very happy in the Garden of Eden, a paradise where all their needs were taken care of and where they had perfect communion with God.
 But “the serpent was more crafty than any of the wild animals the LORD God had made.
 He said to the woman, ‘Did God really say, You must not eat from any tree in the garden?’ ” After Eve responded that God had told them they must not eat of the one tree or even touch it, or else they would die, the serpent told his first great lie, “You will not surely die” (Genesis 3:2-4).

 Eve was deceived (or tricked – see 2 Corinthians 11:3); she ate the fruit, and gave some to Adam, who also ate it.
 Now they had to pay the consequences.
 In verses 17 to 19 of chapter 3, God told Adam he would now have a hard life, and in the end he would die.
 But God also pronounced judgment upon the serpent.
 One of the things God told the serpent was that, “I will put enmity between you and the woman, and between your offspring and hers; he will crush your head, and you will strike his heel.”
-(Genesis 3:15) This was the first hint that God would eventually send a Savior and that the serpent would be destroyed.
+(Genesis 3:15) This was the first hint that God would eventually send a Savior, and the serpent would be destroyed.

 But who was this serpent who could talk?
 In Revelation 20:2, pertaining to the last days, we read, “[An angel] seized the dragon, that ancient serpent, who is the devil, or Satan, and bound him for a thousand years.”
 (Italics added) In John 8:44, our Lord Jesus accused the Jewish people who were questioning him, “You belong to your father, the devil…When he lies, he speaks his native language, for he is a liar and the father of lies.”
 Satan, the “father of lies,” spoke through the serpent in the Garden, in order to deceive Eve and to cause Adam to sin.